A Local’s Guide to Paris’ Arrondissements

 WHERE TO SLEEP: Best boutique hotels in Montmartre.

-The 19th Arrondissement of Paris is where World in Paris has its headquarters, so we can only tell good things about this Paris Arrondissement!
-The 19th District of Paris is a popular district perfect for those looking to escape the crowds and experience unique, offbeat Paris.
+The 19th Arrondissement of Paris is where World in Paris has its headquarters, so I can only say good things about this Paris Arrondissement!
+The 19th District of Paris is a non-touristy district perfect for those looking to escape the crowds and experience unique, offbeat Paris.

-MAIN SIGHTS: La Villette, Canal de l’Ourcq, Mouzaïa neighborhood, Saint-Serge de Radonège Church, the headquarters of the Communist Party.
+MAIN SIGHTS: La Villette, Canal de l’Ourcq, Mouzaïa neighborhood, Saint-Serge de Radonège Church, and the Communist Party headquarters.

 BEST MUSEUMS: Cité de la Science et l’Industrie, Cité de la Musique, Le Centquatre.